Taylor Swift's AMAs performance to move forward amid feud with former label

 LOS ANGELES -- It seems that Taylor Swift's American Music Awards performance will go on as planned, days after she publicly called out her former record label and alleged that they were preventing her from performing her old songs.

-Big Machine Label Group, Swift's former label, and AMA producer Dick Clark Productions jointly announced Monday that they had "come to terms on a licensing agreement that approves their artists' performances to stream post show and for re-broadcast on mutually approved platform."
-The agreement, the two companies said, covered not only Swift's performance but also Thomas Rhett's.
+Big Machine Label Group, Swift's former label, and AMA producer Dick Clark Productions jointly announced Monday that they had "come to terms on a licensing agreement that approves their artists' performances to stream post-show and for re-broadcast on mutually approved platforms."
+Both companies said their agreement included "upcoming American Music Awards performances."

 The statement continued: "It should be noted that recording artists do not need label approval for live performances on television or any other live media.
 Record label approval is only needed for contracted artists' audio and visual recordings and in determining how those works are distributed."